StreamingTime/StreamTime/README.md

 TailwindCSS may be configured and customized by a config file (`tailwind.config.js`).
 We've added additional colors and modifications to the default daisyUI theme.
 In addition we've included some custom icon components (`tailwind_icons.js`) and extra grid classes.

+### Ports

+We make use of Ports to allow communication between Elm and JavaScript.
+We use them to save and load the Twitch access token from local storage.
+This allows us to skip the login process and directly send users to our app when their token is valid.

+Therefore we created a port module (`LocalStorage.elm`).
+It contains the port definitions, decoding and encoding functions for our local storage data and a function to save data to local storage.
+The `index.html` contains a script which provides respective JavaScript functions.

 ## Dependencies
 - [TailwindCSS](https://v2.tailwindcss.com)
 - [elm-tailwind-modules](https://github.com/matheus23/elm-tailwind-modules)